Install and Configure the Physical Appliance

 If you do not see a succession of ping responses, the connectivity test cannot ping the default gateway.
 Verify that the red Ethernet management port on the appliance is connected to the correct VLAN port, and that your IP information is correct.

-After you ping the default gateway successfully, send an email to Alert Logic Onboarding.
+After you ping the default gateway successfully, notify your Alert Logic contact or open a ticket with Alert Logic Support.
 Provide the IP address of your appliance, or the NAT address if you use a separate internal and external addressing scheme.